 Per Krusell, Tony Smith, Sunday, June 1, 2014

 Thomas Piketty’s new book has been widely praised for its empirical contribution, but his prediction of rising inequality rests on economic theory.
 This column argues that Piketty’s pessimistic forecast is based on an extreme – and unrealistic – assumption about households’ saving behaviour.
 According to standard theory, the wealth–income ratio would increase only modestly as growth falls, so declining growth would not be a powerful force for generating high inequality.

 Charles Yuji Horioka, Akiko Terada-Hagiwara, Saturday, January 25, 2014

 Corporate saving has sharply increased over the last two decades, but there has been relatively little research on its determinants.
 This column presents recent work that estimates Asian firms’ cash flow sensitivity of cash.
 The impact of cash flow on the increase in firms’ cash holdings is positive and statistically significant, and larger and more highly significant for smaller firms.
 Since smaller firms are more likely to be financially constrained, these results suggest that Asian firms – especially smaller ones – save more when their cash flow increases in order to finance future investments

-James Choi, Emily Haisley, Jennifer Kurkoski, Cade Massey 28 March 2012
+James Choi, Emily Haisley, Jennifer Kurkoski, Cade Massey, Wednesday, March 28, 2012

 As if today’s problems aren’t enough, in the coming years Europe faces what economists are calling a ‘demographic timebomb’, with ageing populations placing an unsustainable burden on already precarious public finances.
 In order to encourage more people to save for themselves, this column argues that using a psychological intervention can increase contributions to retirement savings accounts by up to 2.9% of income.